SanderBuruma/typer_site/typer/books/TheHiddenTreasureoftheMass.md

 at times, to other mysteries.
 Thus the dropping of a part of the sacred Host into the Chalice, before the Agnus Dei, represents the reunion of Christ's soul with His body and blood on the morning of the Resurrection.
 For a description of the many and beautiful analogies between the eucharistic life of Our Lord and His sacred Infancy, we refer the reader to Father Faber's Treatise on the Blessed Sacrament.
-The Mass is truly a"hidden treasure," and, alas, our cold, dead faith allows it to remain so.
+The Mass is truly a "hidden treasure," and, alas, our cold, dead faith allows it to remain so.
 If we valued it as we ought, we would hurry every morning to the church, careless of the snows of winter and the heats of summer, in order to get a share of the riches of this treasure.
 The saints knew the value of one Mass: that was a dark day in their calendar on which they were deprived of the happy privilege of saying or hearing Mass.
 Although St. Francis de Sales was overburdened with apostolic work on the Mission of the Chablais,